What Is Confirmation Bias Psychology?

 Ignoring Contradicting Evidence

-As a human being, we all seek out information, and we want to have the truth or the correct information.
-We spend all of our lives learning things, but if we are ignoring any evidence that contradicts our personal feelings or views, we may never get the truth.
+As a human being, we all seek out new information, and we want to have the truth or the correct information.
+We spend all of our lives learning things, but if we are ignoring any evidence that contradicts our existing beliefs or views, we may never get the truth.
 Nobody wants to be considered stupid or dumb, but you may seem that way to others if you are constantly trying to convince them to believe something that is not true.
-And that is what you are doing when you let confirmation bias take over your brain.
+And that is what you are doing when you let myside bias take over your brain.

 In fact, even when shown concrete evidence that proves your views are wrong, we tend to try to discount them or even outright ignore them.
 Does that make us stupid?
 No, but it does cloud our judgment, so we can never see the truth.
 We just want to be right, but when we are wrong, we need to be open to other views and beliefs.